 Keyword research can also be a fickle temptress, enticing you to create content that your business really shouldn’t be creating because you are not authoritative enough or don’t have anything truly unique to add to the subject matter.

-Far better than your SEO content marketing strategy being keyword-first focused, is to turn it into an audience-focused strategy that will enable you to start from a much better place in creating SEO content that converts.
+Far better than your content strategy being keyword-first focused, is to turn it into an audience-focused strategy that will enable you to start from a much better place in creating SEO content that converts.
 Keyword research will always play an important role in targeted SEO, but – when it comes to your content strategy, at least – it comes slightly further down the list of priorities, having first thoroughly analysed your audience and done extensive competitor and market research.

 What is the difference between an audience-focused content strategy and a keyword-focused content strategy?

-Good SEO content marketing strategy starts with the target audience in mind and digs deeper into understanding your own brand’s area of specialist knowledge and individual value proposition.
+Good content marketing strategy starts with the target audience in mind and digs deeper into understanding your own brand’s area of specialist knowledge and individual value proposition.
 Keyword research is incredibly useful for discovering how people relate to and search for topics relevant to your business…however, it is limited when trying to understand your audience’s often complex needs and wants.

 Have a think about one of your prospective customer’s conversion channels.
 Is search the only route to conversion they use to glean information?
 Assuming you are collecting data around leads and / or you run remarketing ads, then this wouldn’t be an ideal situation for your business or your marketing ROI.
 So, based on this perspective, your knowledge around your target audience shouldn’t be limited to keyword research alone.